-Do you offer online, Skype, FaceTime, or telephone counselling?
+Do you offer online, Zoom, Skype, FaceTime, or telephone counselling?

 What if I have to miss a session?

-You are able to let us know of 3 sessions in advance, which you are unable to attend, for example due to holiday or illness.
-However any other session which you then miss, will be counted as a session.
+Depending on the counselling you are having, we prefer if you can let us know at the beginning of counselling or up to 3 sessions in advance, which you are unable to attend, for example due to holiday.
+Any other session missed, will be counted as a session.

 Will you tell anyone what I tell you?